Rusty Collins: Fictional character biography

 Rusty Collins was born in Tulsa, Oklahoma.
 Raised by his uncle, Rusty joins the US Navy at sixteen years of age.
-His mutant power, generation of fire, manifests itself violently, burning a woman.
+His mutant power of pyrokinesis manifests itself violently, burning a woman.
 Rusty is arrested, but when a prison guard playfully threatens him with deadly harm, he bursts into flames again and escapes.

 X-Factor is alerted and comes to Rusty's aid, helping him to control his powers.
 He comes to live with X-Factor, who are slowly gathering a small team of mutant wards.
 Rusty forms a relationship with Skids, a former Morlock.

-For a time, they all live upon Ship, a sentient being in the form of a long, rectangular spacecraft that towered over all other Manhattan skyscrapers.
+For a time, they all live upon Ship, a sentient being in the form of a long, rectangular spacecraft larger than a skyscraper.
 Rusty and the X-Terminators help X-Factor when an old booby-trap activates, threatening Ship's brain with a gigantic bomb.
-Ultimately, the bomb explodes harmlessly far above Manhattan.
+Ultimately, the bomb explodes harmlessly above Manhattan.

 "Inferno"

-During the 1989 "Inferno" storyline, Skids and the other wards, taking the name X-Terminators, the name their mentors used when traveling in their mutant guises, teamed up with the New Mutants to help rescue mutant babies from N'astirh, who was using them to help keep open a portal to Limbo.
-Rusty himself had gone back into custody at the Navy but willingly goes with the group when he realizes his younger friends, Leech and Artie Maddicks have been captured by demonic forces.
-At the conclusion of Inferno, with Artie, Leech and the even younger kidnapped children involved rescued from the demons, Rusty joins the New Mutants, along with Skids, Rictor and Boom Boom.
+During the 1989 "Inferno" storyline, Skids and the other wards form the X-Terminators and team up with the New Mutants to help rescue mutant babies from N'astirh, who is using them to maintain a portal to Limbo.
+Rusty himself had gone back into custody at the Navy but willingly goes with the group when he realizes his younger friends, Leech and Artie Maddicks have been captured.
+At the conclusion of Inferno, with the children rescued from the demons, Rusty joins the New Mutants along with Skids, Rictor and Boom Boom.

 Rusty and Skids help out when long time New Mutants member Danielle Moonstar loses control of her mystical powers.
-During the incident they are separated from the rest of the group.
+During the incident, they are separated from the rest of the group.
 Mystique's Freedom Force attacks them at Liberty Island.
-Part of this conflict involves the ultimate fate of the children Rusty helped rescue; he believes that Freedom Force had wrongfully taken them into custody.
+Part of this conflict involves the fate of the children Rusty helped rescue; he believes that Freedom Force had wrongfully taken them into custody.

 Due to a fight with Nitro and Vulture, Rusty is brought back into the sights of Freedom Force.
-While attempting to escape, he was severely injured by the Blob.
-While recovering in the hospital, he and Skids were contacted by members of the Mutant Liberation Front.
-With soldiers opening fire on them, they felt there was no other choice than to join them.
+While attempting to escape, he is severely injured by Blob.
+While recovering in the hospital, he and Skids are contacted by members of the Mutant Liberation Front (MLF).
+With soldiers opening fire on them, they feel they have no other choice than to join the MLF.